thruthesky/easy_packages/easy_task/README.md

 This is a special test for house only.
 This is because it's not easy to test while connection with Firebase.

-## TODO feature
+## Task feature

-### TO DOs

-There are more to improve.
-But these work will be done later.
+### Overview of Task Rules

+- Any body can be a moderator as long as his uid is set to the `moderatorUsers` in the group.
+- Any body can create a task.
+- A task may be (or may not be) assigned to a group.
-- a moderator should be able to give permission to whom he can create tasks.
+- A moderator can create user groups
+  - So, he can quickly add all the users of that group without inviting them indivisually.
-- A moderator can create his own user groups so he can quickly add all his member without inviting them indivisually in each group.
+  - Remember, any one can be an moderator.
+Meaning, any one can create his own user groups even if he does not have any group.
+  - The users must accept invitate to be a member of the group.
+- Anyone can assign to anyone as long as they are in the same group.
+- One cannot assign a task to a user who is not in the same group even if it's moderator or a creator.
+Meaning,
+  - a task can only be assigned to
+    - the creator himself
+    - anyone in the group

 ### Terms

 - A `moderator` is the one who manages the tasks.
-Usually, the he is the one who creates the group, invites other users, creates tasks and assigns to others.
+Usually, he is the one who creates the group, invites other users, creates tasks and assigns to others.
 Anyone can be a moderator without any registration.

 - A `group` is a separate enity.
 It is managed by a `moderator`.
-It can have `members`.
-A moderator can assign task to a group.
+  - It can have `users`.
+  - A moderator can assign task to a group.

 ### Logic of TODO feature